 The Chief Information Officers of the banks are under extreme pressure.
-While the banks have to manage with insufficient returns on equity, the cost-cutting stress and IT demands are increasing.
-So, CIOs must explore the possibilities to control costs through productivity gains to accommodate budgets for investments in tech-enabled changes and generate business for the banks.
+While the banks have to manage with insufficient returns on equity, their cost-cutting stress and IT demands are increasing.
+So, CIOs must explore the possibilities of controlling costs through productivity gains to accommodate budgets for investments in tech-enabled changes and generate business for the banks.

 Banks have to counterbalance the increase in IT costs with productivity gains.
-According to the McKinsey Digital 20/20 survey of global banks, it is evident that IT cost had increased exponentially from 16.5% in 2014 to 18.5% in 2017.
-The run spend has almost remained flat while the change spend has increased by 40% at the same period.
+According to the McKinsey Digital 20/20 survey of global banks, it is evident that IT costs have increased exponentially from 16.5% in 2014 to 18.5% in 2017.
+The run spend has almost remained flat while the change spend has increased by 40% in the same period.

-It’s an alarming phase for CIOs for improving the productivity efforts in banks.
+It’s an alarming phase for CIOs to improve the productivity efforts in banks.
 Aim for 25-40% of structural productivity gains in the coming five years to keep costs flat.

 Prompt payback levers

 1. Reduction of demand

 If the banks can review their IT expenditures periodically, they can lower IT demands significantly.
 It can provide 5-10% IT savings in less than a year.
 For example: focus on the projects which are directly linked to the bank’s strategic goals, plan to shift the workloads away from peak times, prioritize the value-add service to match actual demand, purging historical data, and so on.

 Vendor optimization actions can provide 5-10% savings to the banks in a year.
 Reduce outsourcing costs by working directly with the vendors, introducing alternative pricing models to vendors, consolidating the relationships, etc.